 Which of the three types of alcohol are safe to drink?

-Methanol and isopropyl alcohols are poisonous to humans as our bodies metabolize them as toxins which causes liver damage, making them unsafe for human consumption.
-These two types of alcohol are typically used for cleaning and manufacturing.
-Isopropyl is the scientific term for rubbing alcohol which is used to clean and disinfect and can be found in kitchen sprays, hand sanitizers, and medical disinfectants.
+Isopropyl is the scientific term for rubbing alcohol which is used to clean and disinfect.
+It can be found in kitchen sprays, hand sanitizers, and medical disinfectants.
 Methanol is a component in fuel as well as antifreeze, windshield cleaner, and a range of other alcohol-based products.
 Drinking even a tiny amount of these types of alcohol can be fatal.

 Ethanol is the only type of alcohol that can be consumed safely by humans.
 This alcohol is produced as part of the chemical byproduct of the fermentation process from yeast, sugars, and starches and comes in distilled and undistilled forms.
-While it can be safe to drink ethanol drinks, the body still metabolizes them as toxins and they can be harmful when consumed in large doses.
+While it can be safe to drink ethanol drinks, the body still metabolizes them as toxins, and they can be harmful when consumed in large doses.

 Over-consuming ethanol can lead to the liver, brain, and other organs being damaged as well as acting as a central nervous system depressant, impairing coordination and judgment.
 The latter makes drinking alcohol dangerous when performing day-to-day tasks such as driving.